hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 ### Step 1: Mark shipment-Ready for Pickup

-When store staff pack the order items and indicate their readiness for pickup, the `quickShipEntireShipGroup` API converts order items into a shipment and marks them packed in the OMS
+When store staff pack the order items and indicate their readiness for pickup, the `quickShipEntireShipGroup` API converts the order items into a shipment and marks them packed in the OMS

 #### Sample API Request